Congratulations on deciding to build your own custom home!

-For stick building, weather conditions are a more important consideration than with panelized or modular construction.
+For stick building, weather conditions are an important consideration than with panelized or modular construction.
 The framing process for a stick built home is slow.
 Wooden boards and beams are left exposed to the elements, sometimes for months.
 In the cold or rainy seasons, prolonged exposure to harsh weather conditions is damaging.

 With panelized and modular construction, framing isn’t an issue whatsoever.
 In both methods, all elements of a custom home are made in a factory and arrive on-site ready to be put together.
 A panelized home can be made weather-tight in as little as three days.

-When taking on a project in the autumn, they’re concerned about running into the first snowfall -- there’s no guarantee of how far they’ll get on a project.
+When taking on a project in the autumn, they’re worried about running into the first snowfall -- there’s no guarantee of how far they’ll get on a project.
 And once the snow does arrive, it might seem nearly impossible to complete critical prep work, such as:

 - Clearing/grading the site